Audience: Patients and therapists

 – The foam roller improves tissue health.
 Maybe.
 You are certainly stressing the shit out of the IT Band, neural structures, skin, bone and everything.
 You are probably even creating an inflammatory response.
 This might have some merit.
 But I would bet you could get a similar stress with some other movement or exercise that would have other performance or therapeutic benefit.
 Why not take the thumper and thump away on your leg (I actually do this for kicks)

 -Last, no real research on any of the beliefs about foam rolling.
 I recognize that a lack of research is not proof but you would think something would come along by now.
+Update (November 2015: there is some research on foam rolling.
+Feel free to wade through the mess of it.
+I would only ask “is foam rolling the best use of your time?”)

 -Super last, I am open to being convinced that it is worthwhile.
 Perhaps, rolling your IT Band has some other benefit.